Connie Mack

-Early life
+Early life and education

-Mack was born Cornelius McGillicuddy in Brookfield, Massachusetts, in what is now East Brookfield on December 22, 1862.
+Mack was born Cornelius McGillicuddy on December 22, 1862, in Brookfield, Massachusetts, in what is now East Brookfield.
+His parents, Michael McGillicuddy and Mary McKillop, were immigrants from Ireland: Michael from Killarney in County Kerry, and Mary from the Catholic section of Belfast.
+A wheelwright by trade, Michael served with the 51st Massachusetts Volunteer Infantry Regiment during the American Civil War.
+He suffered from several ailments as the result of his military service; after the war, he was able to work only infrequently and drew a disability pension.

+As with many Irish immigrants whose names began with "Mc", the McGillicuddys were often referred to as "Mack", except in official and legal documents.
+Michael’s father was named Cornelius McGillicuddy, and by tradition, the family named at least one son in each generation Cornelius.
+"Connie" is a common nickname for Cornelius, so Cornelius McGillicuddy was called "Connie Mack" from an early age.
 He did not have a middle name, but many accounts erroneously give him the middle name "Alexander"; this error probably arose because his son Cornelius McGillicuddy Jr. took Alexander as his confirmation name.
-As with many Irish immigrants whose names began with "Mc", the McGillicuddys were often referred to as "Mack", except for official and legal documents.
-His parents, Michael McGillicuddy and Mary McKillop, were both immigrants from Ireland.
-Michael McGillicuddy's father was named Cornelius McGillicuddy, and by tradition, the family named at least one son in each generation Cornelius.
-"Connie" is a common nickname for Cornelius, so Cornelius McGillicuddy was called "Connie Mack" from an early age.
 Connie Mack never legally changed his name; on the occasion of his second marriage at age 48, he signed the wedding register as "Cornelius McGillicuddy".
 His nickname on the baseball field was "Slats", for his height of 6 feet 2 inches and thin build.

-Mack's father became a wheelwright.
-During the American Civil War, he served with the 51st Massachusetts Volunteer Infantry Regiment.
-Michael McGillicuddy suffered from several ailments as the result of his military service; he was able to work only infrequently and drew a disability pension.

 Mack was educated in East Brookfield, and began working summers in local cotton mills at age 9 to help support his family.
 He quit school after completing the eighth grade at age 14, intending to work full-time to contribute to the family's support, as several of his siblings had done.
 He clerked at a store, worked on local farms, and worked on the production lines of the shoe factories in nearby towns.

 Mack was also a good athlete and frequently played baseball and some of its predecessor games with local players in East Brookfield.
 In 1879 his skills landed him a place on East Brookfield's town team, which played other town teams in the area.
 Though younger than his teammates by several years, Mack was the team's catcher and de facto captain.